I’ll be honest with you: this list of fun things to do in Bulgaria was written begrudgingly.

 I was tipped off about this place by a backpacking friend who heard about it from her Couchsurfing host who heard about it from who-knows-who.

 It’s very much a local spot, and you will get a lot of weird looks for coming here, but hey, it’s a free sulphur hot spring set right along the Black Sea, so I think you can deal with the odd looks.
 To find it, just type “Toplata voda” into Google Maps.

 Will you be sharing with a bunch of mostly-nude Balkan men?
 Probably, but consider it a cultural experience.

 Besides that, Varna is just one of the best cities in Bulgaria for a tourist.
+It’s definitely one of the top Bulgaria vacation spots for locals too.
 Click here to browse some of the awesome tours/activities you can do there.

 6. Visit Barbie’s dream Church

 Of all the Bulgaria tourist places I stumbled across on my recent trip, the Shipka Memorial Church might just be my favourite.

 Between the 53m church tower, the glittering gold domes and of course, the pretty pink colours, I might even say it’s one of the most beautiful places in Bulgaria.